emilearthur/nd131-openvino-fundamentals-project-starter/WRITEUP.md

 The size of the model pre- and post-conversion was...

-* The size of the pre- and post- conversion are almost the same.
-The size of the frozen inference graph(.pb file) for SSD MobileNet V2 COCO model is 69.7MB and the size of the IR XML + BIN file is 64.2MB.
+* The size of the SSD MobileNet V2 COCO model is 179MB is larger than the size of the IR XML + BIN file is 64.2MB.

 The inference time of the model pre- and post-conversion was...

+TODO: What was the time pre-conversion, and how did you measure it or where do you get it from?

 * The inference time of the converted model was shorter compared to the orignal model.
-The inference time of the model pre- and post-conversion was 74ms.
+The inference time of the model pre- and post-conversion was 74s.

 compare the differences in network needs and costs of using cloud services as opposed to deploying at the edge...